Booking a vehicle

 Types of bookings

-If you wish to book a taxi for immediate travel, you should try to book a minimum of 30 minutes before the time you would like to travel.
+If you wish to book a taxi for immediate travel, where possible you should try to book a minimum of 30 minutes before the time you would like to travel to allow sufficient time for CityFleet to allocate a vehicle and for the vehicle to arrive

-You are advidsed to book further in advance for bookings that are important, for example:
+You are advised to book further in advance for bookings that are important, for example:

 - connecting with on-going transport - e.g at train or coach stations